sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **L196: what does “scenario A” refer to here?**

 This referred to the RMSE values derived from LTER Model predictions for held out LTER data.
-We rewrote this paragraph slightly and changed the labels on Figure 4 to make this analysis more clear.
+We rewrote this paragraph and changed the labels on Figure 4 to make this analysis more clear.

 ### Results